bitrise-io/devcenter/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

 - test-reports
 title: Exporting to Test Reports from custom Script Steps
 redirect_from: []
-summary: 'Test Reports allows you to view all your test results in a convenient way.
+description: 'Test Reports allows you to view all your test results in a convenient way.
   By default, only four Steps support the Test Reports feature.
 However, you can export the test results of other Steps to Test Reports via custom Script Steps. '
 menu: